White Line Fever (film): Plot

-Later in the day, Carol Jo is pulled over on a lonely highway and discovers that Deputy "Bob", the local sheriff is in on the crooked dealing as well.
+Later in the day, Carrol Jo is pulled over on a lonely highway and discovers that Deputy "Bob", the local sheriff is in on the crooked dealing as well.
 He handcuffs CJ to his truck and then speeds off.
 Clem, along with two other goons from Red River then show up and break his ribs.

 After CJ recuperates enough from his injuries, he tries to find work at other trucking companies around Tucson.
 He discovers that Red River has blackballed him as a troublemaker, and he is unwelcome everywhere he goes.
 Livid, he returns to Red River with a shotgun and threatens Duane Haller.
-Duane informs him that he is just a pawn in the game and that the person he actually needs to talk to is Duane’s boss, Buck Wessler (L.Q.
+Duane informs him that he is just a pawn in the game and that the person he actually needs to talk to is Duane's boss, Buck Wessler (L.Q.
 Jones).
 Buck is a sleazy, lower-level crook who now manages Red River.
 Buck agrees to let CJ take a load to Dallas, free of any contraband.
-Sam Hummer’s old friend “Pops” Dinwiddie decides to come along, to help keep CJ safe on his trip.
+Sam Hummer's old friend “Pops” Dinwiddie decides to come along, to help keep CJ safe on his trip.
 En route, they are attacked by men from Red River, but manage to fight them off and continue on their way.

 Throughout the rest of the story, CJ tries to make a living by driving daily loads in and out of Tucson, mainly for Red River.
 He slowly discovers that Red River is actually owned by a large corporation based in Phoenix called the “Glass House”, a diversified energy and transportation company.
 Unbeknownst to him, though, Glass House is actually a front for organized crime.
 They use the trucking companies that they own as a transportation system for their syndicate and its illegal shipments.

 Over the course of several months, CJ tries to organize the other drivers at Red River and around Tucson to stand up to the Glass House and refuse to haul illegal cargo.
-In the process he is beaten, vandalized, cheated and then eventually framed for Duane Haller’s murder.
+In the process he is beaten, vandalized, cheated and then eventually framed for Duane Haller's murder.
 After his acquittal, CJ discovers the murdered body of Pops Dinwiddie, who had been driving the Blue Mule while CJ was in jail, in his house.
 This leads to a climactic confrontation with all of the Red River drivers against Buck and his goons at the loading dock.
-CJ beats Buck senseless, until CJ’s brother-in-law stops Carnell (Pop's son), also wanting to attack Buck, avenging his father's death.
+CJ beats Buck senseless, until CJ's brother-in-law stops Carnell (Pop's son), also wanting to attack Buck, avenging his father's death.